-Item No. Function 12 Indicates that the current gross weight reading is within ± 0.25 display divisions of the acquired zero, or is within the center of zero band; a display division is the resolution of the displayed weight value, or the smallest incremental increase or decrease that can be displayed or printed 13 Gross weight mode (or Brutto in OIML mode) Net weight mode 14 Indicator display area 15 Ib/kg LED - the Ib and kg annunciators indicate the units associated with the displayed value.
-If the displayed value is pounds, Ib will be lit.
-If the displayed value is kilograms, kg will be lit; primary or secondary units - if the primary or secondary units value is neither Ib or kg, then Ib will be lit for the units assigned as primary, and kg will be lit for the units assigned as secondary; Ib/tn, t, oz, g, or none - alternate conversions that can be displayed include short tons (tn), metric tons (t), ounces (oz), grams (g), or NONE (no units); if the displayed units is one of these alternate conversions, and the other unit value is lb, then kg will be lit; tn, t, oz, g, or none - alternate conversions that can be displayed include short tons (tn), metric tons (t), ounces (oz), grams (g), or NONE (no units); if the displayed units is one of these alternate conversions, and the other unit value is lb, then kg will be lit; tn, t, oz, g, or none - alternate conversions that can be displayed include short tons (tn), metric tons (t), ounces (oz), grams (g), or NONE (no units); if the displayed units is one of these alternate conversions, and the other unit value is kg, then lb will be lit 16 T LED - indicates that a tare has been acquired and stored by the system; PT LED - indicates that a preset tare weight has been keyed in or received via an EDP command
+Item No. Function 12 Indicates that the current gross weight reading is within ±0.25 display divisions of the acquired zero, or is within the center of zero band; a display division is the resolution of the displayed weight value, or the smallest incremental increase or decrease that can be displayed or printed 13 Gross weight mode (or Brutto in OIML mode) Net weight mode 14 Indicator display area 15 lb/kg LED - the lb and kg annunciators indicate the units associated with the displayed value.
+If the displayed value is pounds, lb will be lit.
+If the displayed value is kilograms, kg will be lit; primary or secondary units - if the primary or secondary units value is neither lb or kg, then lb will be lit for the units assigned as primary, and kg will be lit for the units assigned as secondary; lb/tn, t, oz, g, or none - alternate conversions that can be displayed include short tons (tn), metric tons (t), ounces (oz), grams (g), or NONE (no units); if the displayed units is one of these alternate conversions, and the other unit value is lb, then kg will be lit; tn, t, oz, g, or none - alternate conversions that can be displayed include short tons (tn), metric tons (t), ounces (oz), grams (g), or NONE (no units); if the displayed units is one of these alternate conversions, and the other unit value is kg, then lb will be lit 16 T LED - indicates that a tare has been acquired and stored by the system; PT LED - indicates that a preset tare weight has been keyed in or received via an EDP command